-Major: Theological Studies courses - 9, including one in Biblical studies; one in contemporary theology; one in ethics; one in historical theology; 412 (culminating experience); any four others, 200 level or above.
+Major: Theological Studies courses - 9, including one in biblical studies; one in contemporary theology; one in ethics; one in historical theology; 412 (culminating experience), any four others, no more than two of which may be at the 100 level.

 Comprehensive evaluation, with passing grade of D- or better.